cdanielcadena/tanagR/README.md

 	library(tanagR)
 	names(tanagr_palettes)

-To visualize the palettes you can use two different functions.
+You can use two different functions to visualize the palettes.
 You can use

 	viz_palette("bangsia_edwardsi")